Ragdoll vs Siamese Cat: What’s the differences

 Ragdoll Cat

-Siamese cats, on the other hand, have a rich and ancient history.
-They originated in Thailand (formerly known as Siam) and are one of the oldest and most recognizable cat breeds.
-Historically, Siamese cats were revered in royal palaces and were even considered sacred.
-They were believed to be spiritual guardians and were often kept by monks and royalty.
+Siamese cats, on the other hand, have a rich and old history.
+They originated in 13th-century Thailand.
+Documented, they were revered in royal palaces and were even held in high regard.
+They were believed to be spiritual guardians and were often kept by preachers and royal families.
 Siamese cats made their way to Europe and North America in the late 1800s,

 Physical Appearance

-Ragdolls are known for their luxurious semi-long fur, which is soft and silky to the touch.
-Their color-point pattern is similar to Siamese cats, but their fur is thicker, and they come in a wide range of colors, including seal, blue, chocolate, lilac, and more.
-They often have striking blue eyes.
-Ragdolls also have a distinct color distribution across their bodies, with darker colors on their ears, face, tail, and paws, which contrasts with their lighter-toned body.
+Ragdolls are generally larger than Siamese cats.
+Males weigh between 15 to 20 pounds, and females weigh between 10 to 15 pounds.
+They have semi-long fur, which is soft and silky to the touch.
+Their colorpoint pattern is similar to Siamese cats, but Ragdolls are more colorful than Siamese, and they come in a broad range of colors, including seal, blue, chocolate, lilac, flame, cream, and more.
+They often have vivid blue eyes.
+They also have a different color distribution over their bodies, with darker colors on their ears, face, tail, and paws, which contrasts with their lighter body.

 Ragdoll vs Siamese Cat